What’s so great about pedals?

 Now it’s time to go wild.
 There are lots of directions to take here.
 If you have a stereo output on your synth, you may as well make use of it and opt for a stereo delay pedal for those huge ambient passages.
 Maybe even a stereo-only pedalboard to get the most out of your pre-existing rig.
 Some pedals are specifically designed to work well for synths as well as guitars.

-As featured in the video, the Earthquaker Devices Rainbow Machine is completely mad.
-Essentially, it’s a pitch shifter, chorus and echo in one but it has a unique voicing thanks to the ‘magic’ button.
-Think 60’s sci-fi TV shows.
-Earthquaker specialise in these crazy mishmash effects so check out the Afterneath reverb, and Data Corruptor for more intriguing sounds.
+As featured in the video, the Earthquaker Devices Rainbow Machine is completely mad pitch shifter, chorus and echo in one.
+It also has a unique voicing thanks to the ‘magic’ button.
+Just think ’60s sci-fi TV shows.
+Earthquaker specialise in these crazy mishmash effects.
+It’s worth checking out the Afterneath reverb and Data Corruptor for more intriguing sounds.

 Electro-Harmonix’s Super Ego is designed to make your guitar sound like a synth.
 So putting this on top of a synth can only be a good thing right?
-Absolutely.
 The possibilities with this thing are close to endless.
-It has 11 modes and a massively reactive and expansive EQ.
+It has 11 modes and an expansive EQ.

 Moog have designed a large range of effects based on their synths.
 All analogue, MIDI-enabled, expression pedal compatible.
 The MF Ring Modulator is completely nuts so you’ll have to hear it for yourself, but the effects are so pristine that you could easily use it as a staple modulation in your rig.

 The Eventide H9 has everything you need in one small box.
 It combines the whole Eventide stompbox range into one compact pedal.
 A huge amount of effects and parameters are at your disposal including delay, pitch shifting, reverb and a whole host of modulations.
 The only downside is the relatively simplistic interface, so if you’re after a specific effect check out Eventide’s other pedals such as the Timefactor or Space.